fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricApplicationUpgrade.md

 ```

 ### -DefaultServiceTypeHealthPolicy
-Specifies the health policy for the default service type to use for the monitored upgrade in the format MaxPercentUnhealthyPartitionsPerService,MaxPercentUnhealthyReplicasPerPartition,MaxPercentUnhealthyServices.
+Specifies the health policy for the default service type to use for the monitored upgrade in the format MaxPercentUnhealthyPartitionsPerService, MaxPercentUnhealthyReplicasPerPartition, MaxPercentUnhealthyServices.
 For example, 5,10,15 indicates the following values:

 - MaxPercentUnhealthyPartitionsPerService = 5
 - MaxPercentUnhealthyReplicasPerPartition = 10